jolyphil/btmembers/README.md

 #>                       NA's   :4089
 ```

-The data frame `bio` contains 4089 biographical entries from 4089
+The data frame `bio` contains biographical information on members.
+Each
-members of the Bundestag:
+row represents a biographical entry.
+There is only one entry by member.

 ``` r
 members$bio